SarthDhakade963/notestack/README.md

-Absolutely, Sarthak — here’s a **polished, professional README.md** tailored for your project using **Next.js, NextAuth, Express, and SWR**, written in a tone that fits a candidate portfolio or internship submission 👇

----

 # 🧠 **NoteWise – Smart Notes Dashboard**

 > _Your all-in-one, scalable, and secure note management platform — designed to make note-taking simple, organized, and stylish._